cachix/docs.cachix.org/source/deploy/running-an-agent/darwin.rst

 Then with :ref:`the previously generated token <generate-agent-token>`::

-  CACHIX_AGENT_TOKEN=... cachix deploy agent --bootstrap myagent
+  sudo -H CACHIX_AGENT_TOKEN=... cachix deploy agent --bootstrap myagent

 You should see an agent appear `at your workspace <https://app.cachix.org/deploy/>`_.